Gerhard Reber: Biography

 In 1966 Reber obtained his MBA on a DAAD scholarship at the University of Toronto with a thesis on industrial relations.
 He continued his dissertation and habilitation on a research grant from the DFG and graduated in 1972 with the thesis entitled " Analyse entscheidungstheoretischer Ansätze - Auseinandersetzung mit Grundlagen des personalen Verhaltens im Betrieb" (Analysis of decision theory approach - dealing with basics of personal behavior during operations).

 Reber started his academic career at the University of Mannheim, as Assistant professor under August Marx (1906-1990).
 In 1973 he moved to the Johannes Kepler University of Linz, where he served as Professor at the Department of Management until his retirement in 2005.
-He co-founder and was later scientific director of Linz Management Academy.
+He was co-founder and was later scientific director of Linz Management Academy.
 From 1977 to 1985 he was also Lecturer at the Federal School of Administration in Austria.
 Over the years Reber was Visiting Professor at universities in Vienna, Regensburg (as Chair-representation), Leipzig, Toronto, Atlanta and Dallas.

 From 1976 to 2006 he was Associate Editor of Die Betriebswirtschaft.
 He received an honorary doctorate from the University of St. Gallen in 1991, from the Turku School of Economics in 2000, and from the N. I. Lobachevsky State University of Nizhny Novgorod.

+Reber died on 7 December 2023, at the age of 86.

 Work

-Rebers research focused on motivation, learning, groups, intercultural management and leadership.
-In 1975 he advocate a behavioral orientation of business administration and published "Wie rational verhält sich der Mensch im Betrieb?
+Reber's research focused on motivation, learning, groups, intercultural management and leadership.
+In 1975 he advocated a behavioral orientation of business administration and published "Wie rational verhält sich der Mensch im Betrieb?
 Ein Plädoyer für eine verhaltenswissenschaftliche Betriebswirtschaftslehre."